-- 2. Marinol (dronabinol) capsules are indicated in adults for the following: - The treatment of anorexia associated with weight loss in patients with AIDS - The treatment of nausea and vomiting associated with cancer chemotherapy in patients who have failed to respond adequately to conventional antiemetic treatments - 3.
-Syndros (dronabinol) is indicated in adults for the following: - The treatment of anorexia associated with weight loss in patients with AIDS - The treatment of nausea and vomiting associated with cancer chemotherapy in patients who have failed to respond adequately to conventional antiemetic treatments
+- 2. Syndros (dronabinol) is indicated in adults for the following: - The treatment of anorexia associated with weight loss in patients with AIDS - The treatment of nausea and vomiting associated with cancer chemotherapy in patients who have failed to respond adequately to conventional antiemetic treatments

 Before use of these agents, prescribers should assess risk for abuse or misuse in patients with a history of substance abuse or dependence and monitor for the development of associated behaviors or conditions throughout therapy.
 These agents may cause psychiatric and cognitive effects and impair mental and/or physical abilities.
 Avoid use in patients with a psychiatric history.
-Monitor for symptoms and avoid concomitant use of drugs with similar effects (2-4).
+Monitor for symptoms and avoid concomitant use of drugs with similar effects (2-3).

-The safety and effectiveness of Cesamet, Marinol, and Syndros in pediatric patients have not been established (2-4).
+The safety and effectiveness of Marinol and Syndros in pediatric patients have not been established (2-3).